List of True Jackson, VP characters: Ryan Laserbeam

 Ryan Leslie Laserbeam (Matt Shively) is another one of True's best friends.
 Ryan and True became friends when Ryan put gum in True's hair and True got revenge by telling him that every time he blinked, a bird died.
 He held his eyes open for 40 minutes and then passed out.
 Despite not actually working at Mad Style, he is often found in True's office.
 He gets a job to work as their website editor (a person who makes their web pages and updates it every few days).
+He will often try, at unnecessary times, to lighten the mood of the scene, as he loves telling jokes and pulling pranks around the Youth Fashion Department.
 He also mentions he has keys to most of the offices.
 He also was Amanda's assistant, only Amanda did not know.
 If he has his eyes closed for more than five seconds, he falls asleep.
 He has somewhat of an obsession with video games, but has also been beaten by True's dog Hercules.
 Ryan is known to have a strong obsession for carrots.
 His catch phrases are "Oh, come on!!" and "That's Ridonkulous!!".
 Ryan seems to be a skilled gymnast (such as in the episode "My Boss Ate My Homework" where Ryan becomes a cheerleader), but he is a klutz, and gets hurt and does some clumsy things in almost every episode.